bryanCharlie/React-Redux-Webpack-Bolierplate/README.md

 ##  Desciption

 This simple 2 player TicTacToe Project was written in React, Redux and Webpack.
-Select a square to place a piece on the game board.
+Players take turns selecting a piece to place on the game board.

 ## To Build